 What type of previous college credit will transfer?

-Transfer credit is awarded from colleges and universities that are recognized by an appropriate accrediting agency, such as Middle States Association of Colleges and Schools, The American Council on Education (ACE), NYS Board of Regents, etc. College-level work completed at an accredited, degree-granting institution will be evaluated for applicable credit.
+Transfer credit is awarded from colleges and universities that are recognized by an appropriate accrediting agency, such as Middle States Commission on Higher Education, The American Council on Education (ACE), NYS Board of Regents, etc. College-level work completed at an accredited, degree-granting institution will be evaluated for applicable credit.
 Evaluation of credit appropriate for transfer is done on an individual basis.
 Grades of "C-" and higher are considered for transfer if the coursework meets degree requirements.